adRise/update-pr-branch/README.md

 The action will skip PRs that have less approvals than `required_approval_count`.

-We could retrieve this value from the repo settings through an API call but that will incure one more request.
-Github has [rate limit](https://docs.github.com/en/actions/reference/usage-limits-billing-and-administration#usage-limits) on API usage of Github actions.
+We could retrieve this value from the repo settings through an API call but that will incur one more request.
+GitHub has [rate limit](https://docs.github.com/en/actions/reference/usage-limits-billing-and-administration#usage-limits) on API usage of GitHub actions.

 > API requests - You can execute up to 1000 API requests in an hour across all actions within a repository.
 If exceeded, additional API calls will fail, which might cause jobs to fail.